awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Creating AWS serverless workflows using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and AWS Step Functions to create a workflow that invokes AWS services.
 Each workflow step is implemented by using an AWS Lambda function.
 + **Creating a sample AWS photo analyzer application using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and various AWS services, such as the  Amazon Rekognition service, to analyze images.
 The application can analyze many images and generate a report that breaks down each image into a series of labels.
 + **Creating_message_application** - A tutorial that discusses using the AWS SDK for Java and the Simple Queue Service (SQS) to create a basic messaging web application.
++ **Creating scheduled events to invoke  Lambda functions** - A tutorial that discusses how to create a scheduled event that invokes an AWS Lambda function by using Amazon CloudWatch Events.
+In addition, the AWS Lambda function is created by using the AWS Lambda Java runtime API and invokes multiple AWS services to perform a specific use case.

 AWS service examples